 Building Teams create the connections between the learning and organizing teams; they apply insights from the learning team and channel the empowerment from the organizing team to make new things happen.
 Builders are often highly visible and close to the heart of the innovation action.

 It is one thing to wish for long-term change and innovation, but a very different story to practice sustained innovation throughout an organization.
 Leaders need to create a set of repeatable processes for how to identify growth opportunities; design and enhance future options; and manage in order to realize sustainable value.
 A few required steps to get you started:

 Identify Innovation Opportunities.
 An on-going process to identify innovation requires:

 Design and Enhance Future Options.
-Options/Scenarios with interconnected 360o operating blueprints should be created and modified regularly with continuous dependency analysis that includes:
+Options/Scenarios with interconnected 360 degree operating blueprints should be created and modified regularly with continuous dependency analysis that includes: